Skip to main content

 Popular posts from this blog

-NAT Instance Requirement: Create EC2 instance in private Subnet and provide Internet access using NAT Instance Solution: 1.
+NAT Gateway Create a VPC with two subnets and allow public access to EC2 instances only on one subnet.
+Then enable the internet to EC2 instances in Private Subnet.
+Requirement: Create EC2 instance in private Subnet and provide Internet access using NAT Gateway.
+Solution: 1.
 Create One VPC with CIDR Range 10.0.0.0/16 2.
 Create a private Subnet with CIDR Range 10.0.1.0/24 3.
 Create a public Subnet with CIDR Range 10.0.2.0/24 4.
 Create One Internet Gateway and assign to VPC.
 5. Create one custom Route table and associate Public Subnet. a.
 Create a global route (0.0.0.0/0) and target to IGW 6.
 Associate private subnet to default Route table 7.
-Launch the Nat instance using the template from Community AMIs in public Subnet with Public IP enabled.
-8. Select the Nat Instance created à Action à Networking à Change Source/Dest.
-Check à Yes, Disable button.
-9. Launch another EC2 instance in private Subnet with only Private IP.
-10. Note the Instance ID of the NAT Instance and identify the Network Interface ID from Network Interfac
+Launch one EC2 instance (VM1) in public Subnet with Public IP enabled.
+8. Launch another EC2 instance (VM2) in private Subnet with only Private IP.
+9. Navigate to VPC à Nat Gateways 10.
+Click on Create NAT Gateway button 11